-We generate revenue under our subscription-based business model and from traditional system sales.
-Venus Concept Ltd., a wholly owned subsidiary of ours ("Venus Ltd.") commenced a subscription-based model in North America in 2011.
-Our subscription model is also available in targeted international markets in which we operate directly.
-Approximately 42% and 51% of our total system revenues were derived from our subscription model in the year ended December 31, 2022 and 2021, respectively.
+We generate revenue from traditional system sales and from sales under our subscription-based business model, which is available to customers in North America and select international markets.
+Approximately 33% and 42% of our total system revenues were derived from our subscription model in the year ended December 31, 2023 and 2022, respectively.
 We currently do not offer the ARTAS iX system under the subscription model.
 For additional details related to our subscription model, see Item 1.
 Business - Subscription-Based Business Model.

-Our subscription model includes an up-front fee and a monthly payment schedule, typically over a period of 36 months, with approximately 40% to 45% of total contract payments collected in the first year.
+As of December 31, 2023, our subscription model included an up-front fee and a monthly payment schedule, typically over a period of 36 months, with approximately 40% to 45% of total contract payments collected in the first year.
 To ensure that each monthly payment is made on time and that the customer's system is serviced in accordance with the terms of the warranty, every product purchased under a subscription agreement requires a monthly activation code, which we provide to the customer upon receipt of the required monthly payment.
 These recurring monthly payments provide our customers with enhanced financial transparency and predictability.
 If economic circumstances are appropriate, we provide customers in good standing with the opportunity to "upgrade" into our newest available or alternative Venus Concept technology throughout the subscription period.
 This structure can provide greater flexibility than traditional equipment leases secured through financing companies.
 We work closely with our customers to provide business recommendations that improve the quality of service outcomes, build patient traffic and improve financial returns for the customer's business.